Syria's besieged Daraya gets its first aid since 2012, but no food

 GENEVA The besieged Syrian town of Daraya, a rebel-held suburb of Damascus where President Bashar al-Assad has refused to allow aid to starving Syrians, got its first U.N. aid convoy since 2012 on Wednesday.

-Russia's Defence Ministry said a temporary ceasefire, which it called a "regime of calm", had taken effect from June 1 for 48 hours in the Damascus suburb to allow for the distribution of humanitarian aid to civilians.

-In a short statement, the ministry said it had coordinated the "regime of calm" with the Syrian authorities and with the United States "to secure delivery of humanitarian aid to the population".
-It took effect from midnight, the ministry said.
+Russia's Defence Ministry said it had coordinated a 48-hour local ceasefire, a "regime of calm", with the Syrian authorities and with the United States "to secure delivery of humanitarian aid to the population".

 Syrian opposition negotiator Basma Kodmani said the aid to Daraya and nearby Mouadamiya, another besieged zone, was only a first step that had come about as a result of extreme international pressure on the Syrian government, and substantial change was still needed.